 The Origins of the Collier Point Park

 Originally a coal loading dock for the nearby power plants, the park is owned by Narragansett Electric.
-The strange mechanical contraptions are the remnants from those days but serve merely as visual interest now.
+The strange mechanical contraptions are the remnants from those days but serve merely as some visual interests now.
 Although privately owned property, the park is open to the public.
 And, while trying to find out more about the park, I also learned that a collier is a cargo ship that carries coal, ergo, the name!

 One nice January day, I took Jan to Collier Point Park to look around and photograph what we saw there, and from there.
 The I-Way bridge on Rt I-195 was visually straddled by the power plant on one side and the open water leading the eye far away.
 The two-story observation deck and several overlook points were all well maintained and provided different viewpoints for our eyes and cameras.
 Below are the photographs from our short afternoon outing.